HenrikBengtsson/R.utils/revdep/problems.md

 *   checking package dependencies ...
 NOTE
     ```
+    Package suggested but not available for checking: ‘botor’

     Packages which this enhances but not available for checking:
       'logging', 'futile.logger', 'log4r'
     ```